Chart Color Schemes

 Bray Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of August 2025, Bray Park's population is approximately 10,762.
-This figure reflects a growth of 491 people since the 2021 Census, when the population was recorded at 10,271.
-The increase is inferred from an estimated resident population of 10,743 in June 2024 and an additional 37 validated new addresses since the Census date.
-This results in a population density ratio of 2,396 persons per square kilometer, placing Bray Park in the upper quartile compared to other locations assessed by AreaSearch.
-Overseas migration contributed approximately 70.5% of overall population gains during recent periods.
+Bray Park's population, according to AreaSearch's analysis, stands at approximately 10,762 as of November 2025.
+This figure represents an increase of 491 individuals since the 2021 Census, which recorded a population of 10,271 people.
+The growth is inferred from the estimated resident population of 10,743 in June 2024 and an additional 37 validated new addresses since the Census date.
+This results in a population density ratio of 2,396 persons per square kilometer, placing Bray Park in the upper quartile relative to other locations assessed by AreaSearch.
+Overseas migration contributed approximately 70.5% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted, based on 2021 data.
-It is noted that these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Future population trends indicate lower quartile growth for statistical areas analysed by AreaSearch, with Bray Park expected to expand by 227 persons to reach a total of 10,989 by 2041, representing an increase of approximately 1.9% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Future population trends anticipate lower quartile growth of statistical areas analysed by AreaSearch.
+Based on the latest population numbers, Bray Park is expected to expand by 227 persons to reach 2041, with an overall increase of 1.9% over the 17-year period.

 Frequently Asked Questions - Population